 - Education Institutions including Charles Sturt University and LaTrobe University

-- Tourism / historical significance (Ned Kelly, gold rush, high country, food and wine)
+- Tourism / historical significance (Ned Kelly, gold rush, high country, food and wine, snow fields)

-- Local industries and trade including VISY, Mars Petcare.
+- Local industries and trade including VISY, Mars Petcare, Wodonga LOGIC Centre

 Arts and Cultural Overview

-The Murray region boasts strong professional arts and cultural practice and a high proportion of resident artists.
-There is a strong performance culture due to national arts organisations (the Flying Fruit Fly Circus and HotHouse Theatre) operating from this region.
+The Murray region boasts a strong professional arts and cultural practice and a high proportion of resident artists.
+There is a strong culture of performance and local theatre, including national arts organisations the Flying Fruit Fly Circus and HotHouse Theatre operating from this region.
 There are a multitude of festivals and opportunities for community engagement in the arts, as well as a very large number of museums due to the high historical significance of the region.

 Local Government Engagement

-The region’s most significant cultural activity is in the performing arts.
-With institutions such as HotHouse Theatre and the Flying Fruit Fly Circus (which is also an educational institution), PROJECTion Dance and the Regional Academy of Performing Arts and Somebody’s Daughter Theatre Company setting the standards for ongoing engagement in theatre and performance.
-There are also a number of local theatre companies such as Albury Wodonga Theatre Company, Livid Productions, The Other Theatre company and Margot McCallum and the ‘Assemble_It’ ability dance group.
+The following organisations, business and groups stimulate significant cultural activity around the performing arts, including HotHouse Theatre, Flying Fruit Fly Circus (which is also an educational institution), Tim Podesta’s PROJECTion Dance, Regional Academy of Performing Arts Wodonga, Sharyn Hill School of Performing Arts and Creative Expression and a number of local theatre companies such as Albury Wodonga Theatre Company, Livid Productions, The Other Theatre company and Margot McCallum and the ‘Assemble_It’ ability dance group.

 There are a number of large and small cultural festivals in the region, notably: